orangejuice/blog/data/activity/book-倾城之恋-2012/record.en.md

 date: 2024-03-27 06:55:16+08:00
 douban:
   rating: 8.9
-  subtitle: Eileen Chang / 2012 / October Literature and Art Publishing House, Beijing
+  subtitle: Eileen Chang / 2012 / October Literature and Arts Publishing House, Beijing
   history:
     - date: 2024-03-27 06:55:16
-      comment: "Via Twitter Huangpu Memory: The old do not know my current situation, the new do not know my past.
-The current situation should not be known to the old, the past should not be told to the new.
-Even if you meet many people, there is no one quite like me."
+      comment: "Via Twitter from Huangpu Memories: 'Old friends don't know my current situation; new acquaintances don't know my past.
+Current situations should not be known by old friends, and the past should not be told to new acquaintances.
+No matter how many people you meet, you'll find no one quite like me.'"
       status: todo
 ---

-Via Twitter Huangpu Memory: The old do not know my current situation, the new do not know my past.
-The current situation should not be known to the old, the past should not be told to the new.
-No matter how many people you meet, there is no one quite like me. / via Twitter Dou Xiaodou: What I think of most often, and consider the saddest phrases are: 'The pleasure of the flesh is temporary; the pleasure of the heart is bound to turn into sorrow; only the pleasure of the mind is with us forever, until the end.'
+Via Twitter from Huangpu Memories: 'Old friends don't know my current situation; new acquaintances don't know my past.
+Current situations should not be known by old friends, and the past should not be told to new acquaintances.
+No matter how many people you meet, you'll find no one quite like me.' / via Twitter from Little Bean: 'The lines I often think of and find the sadliest are: "Physical pleasure is fleeting; joy of the heart soon turns to sorrow; only the pleasure of reason stays with us till the end."'